STORM-IRIT/Radium-Engine/README.md

 $ cmake ..
 $ make
 ```
-The compiled application can be found in `bin` or `bin-debug`, depending on
+The compiled application can be found in `bin`.
+Default plugins DLL are compiled in
-how you built your stuff.
+`Plugins/bin` by default.

 ## Qt cmake errors
 In case you run into an error like